Armenian Pakhlava – Sweet Layers of Tradition

 Step 4: Assembling the sheets

-Open the phyllo dough package and lay it flat on a surface.
-Inspect the sheets, setting aside any broken ones.
-Reserve the best sheets for the top layer.
+Open the phyllo dough package and carefully unfold the sheets onto a clean, flat surface.
+Inspect all sheets, setting aside any that are broken, cracked, or torn.
+You can use these in the middle of layers.
+Reserve the most beautiful, intact sheets for the top layer.

 Begin layering the phyllo sheets immediately on the baking sheet.
 Using a pastry brush, apply a thin layer of clarified butter and place the second sheet on top.